• Skip to primary navigation

 What is Zabbix?

-Zabbix is a free, open-source enterprise grade tool that is very crucial for server administrators.
-It offers robust features to monitors server performance, network, server health, application and many other parameters in real-time that can help administrators to keep an eye on each and every problem.
-You can configure Zabbix to send an email for any problem that is arising on the server.
+Zabbix is a free, open-source enterprise-grade tool that is very crucial for server administrators.
+It offers robust features to monitor server performance, network, server health, applications, and many other parameters in real time, helping administrators keep an eye on every problem.
+You can configure Zabbix to send an email for any problem that arises on the server.
 Not only that, but you can use Zabbix to generate visualized data for monitoring purposes.
+I have already written an enterprise-level setup to configure WordPress with nginx.
+You can follow the guide and get the best possible setup.

 • It’s Free and Open Source